-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

+What is the minimum share of investments in transitional and enabling activities?
 The Sub-Fund has a social sustainable investment objective and thus, it does not commit to make sustainable investments aligned with the Taxonomy Regulation.